-- 1. Ethical Learning
+- Ethical Learning

-- 2. Regulatory Learning
+- Regulatory Learning

-- 3. Technical Learning
+- Technical Learning

-- 4. Communications and Leadership Learning
+- Communications and Leadership Learning

 The CE Program recognizes that ethical behavior and regulatory awareness and compliance are of paramount importance to all Registrants.
 Accordingly, all Professional Registrants must complete at least one CE Hour of activity that qualifies as Ethical Learning and the Mandatory Regulatory Learning Module each Reporting Year.

-It is then expected that the amount and mix of activities in the remaining areas-Technical Learning and Communications and Leadership Learning-will vary among Registrants, depending on their individual area(s) of practice, roles, and responsibilities.
+It is then expected that the amount and mix of activities in the remaining areas - Technical Learning and Communications and Leadership Learning - will vary among Registrants, depending on their individual area(s) of practice, roles, and responsibilities.

-Figure 2 defines these areas of learning and Table 7: Examples of Areas of Learning provides example topics and learning opportunities for each of the four areas of learning.
+Figure 2 defines these areas of learning and learning opportunities for each of the four areas of learning.